 Simon was born in the West German city of Essen and was raised in Bochum, where he finished school in 2013.
 After finding out that there are other cities with currywurst he moved to Berlin and started studying chemistry at Humboldt-University.
 He did his bachelor thesis in the Seitz group where he studied a modification for FIT-PNA probes.
 After his research internship at BAM in the group of Michael Weller, Simon decided to join the Fiedler group for his master thesis (and subsequently his PhD).
 In his spare time Simon enjoys dancing salsa and visiting football matches.

 Leonie grew up in Stuttgart in the south of Germany and studied biochemistry in the beautiful medieval town Tübingen, where she worked on specificity profiling of sortase enzymes in Dirk Schwarzer’s lab.
 After an MSc. thesis in industry, working with Boehringer-Ingelheim in formulation development of therapeutic antibodies, she decided to come back to academia for her PhD.
-Ever since her time as an Erasmus student in Uppsala, Sweden, she loves bouldering, and she stays in touch with old friends through pen-and-paper games on Skype.
+Ever since her time as an Erasmus student in Uppsala, Sweden, she loves bouldering, and she also dances Salsa with some other group members.

 Annika was born and raised in Berlin Neukölln and finished high school in 2015.
 Since 8th grade, when she first saw the periodic table, she wanted to study chemistry and as she was visiting extensively the “long nights of sciences” the HU was her University of choice.
 For her Bachelor´s Thesis she joined the Fiedler lab and worked on mass spectrometric investigations of pyrophosphorylated peptides.
 She continued her studies at the HU, enjoyed a semester oversees in Australia, mainly watching kangaroos and koalas while studying nitrate radicals at the Uta Wille lab.
 Afterwards, she finished her studies with her Master´s Thesis at the Bundeswehr Institute of Pharmacology and Toxicology, developing new methods for the detection of sulfur mustard poisoning.
 As she never forgot her fantastic time at the FMP she now returned for her PhD.
 In her spare time she likes to cook food from all over the world and host board-game evenings with friends and family.